rjmatthews62/MooCoder/README.md

  Ctrl+G goes to a line number.

+ Ctrl+H works as a replace (BUT ITIS VERY PRIMITIVE AS YET, USE WITH CARE/

  Ctrl+R reload the current verb code from the server.
+NOTE: Worth doing this after a successful compile as LambdaMOO does its own formatting, and the line nos may not now match what you have typed.

  Project->New Verb : will do @verb for you and load the tab.
 (Take a few seconds currently)